Moesif/moesifasgi/README.md

 skip_route = "health/probe"

 async def custom_should_skip(request):
-    # Your custom code that returns true to skip logging
+    # Your custom code that returns `True` to skip logging
     return skip_route in request.url._url

 # should skip check using async mode